Administration

 International Pacific Research Center

 The International Pacific Research Center (IPRC) was established in 1997 under the U.S.-Japan Common Agenda for Cooperation in Global Perspective.
-Its mission is to provide an international, state-of-the-art research environment to improve understanding of the nature and predictability of climate variability in the Asia-Pacific sector, including regional aspects of global environmental change.
+Its mission is to provide an international research environment dedicated to improving mankind’s understanding of the nature and predictability of climate variability and change in the Asia-Pacific sector, and to developing innovative ways to utilize knowledge gained for the benefit of society

 Pacific Biosciences Research Center